JVHallam/kata_azure_pipelines/readme.md

 # Output variables and passing things around at a stage level

+* Create a new stage
+    * With a job
+    * with a task
+    * That echos the value of holder, that's output from the earlier task

+* TEST:
+    * When ran:
+        * Stage 2
+        * task 1
+        * Echos "Updated Value"

 # Output variables and the use of templates

 ---